snehpushp/Capstone_Project/README.md

 I can't share the pickle file here as it's too big (5.3 GB) and also the model weights (more than 25 MB).

-If you need any of those, you can ask for link by messaging me.
+If you need any of those, you can ask for the link on Linkedin.
+Username - snehpushp